hexagoncircle/ryan-mulligan-dev/src/blog/scroll-driven-animations.md

 When applying animations to the heading and shuffling photos, declaring `animation-timeline: view()` with an `animation-range` were the magic ingredients to enable scrubbing through animation progress on scroll.
 The [`view()`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline/view) function binds the animation to the element as it appears in the viewport on the block axis.
 This function takes two parameters:

-- The [`<axis>`](https://developer.mozilla.org/en-US/docs/Web/CSS/view-timeline-axis) in which the timeline progresses.
+- The [`<axis>`](https://developer.mozilla.org/en-US/docs/Web/CSS/view-timeline-axis) on which the timeline progresses.
-- A [`<view-timeline-inset>`](https://developer.mozilla.org/en-US/docs/Web/CSS/view-timeline-inset) that adjusts the position of the box in which the element is considered visible.
+- A [`<view-timeline-inset>`](https://developer.mozilla.org/en-US/docs/Web/CSS/view-timeline-inset) that adjusts the position of the box where the element is considered visible.

-Since the default values are `block` and `auto` respectively, they could be omitted here.
+Since the default values are `block` and `auto` respectively, they can be omitted here.

 Back to the example code above, I initially attemped to use the `view()` function on the "developing" photos but had no success.
-It seems that wrapping the `img` inside a `div` may be the reason—I believe that the `overflow: hidden` rule on the `div` now makes it the nearest scroll container for the `img`.
+It seems that wrapping the `img` inside a `div` may be the reason—I believe that the `overflow: hidden` rule on the `div` now makes it the nearest scroll container for the `img` element.
 To get this photo animation working, setting `view-timeline-name` on the parent `figure` and then referencing it via `animation-timeline` ended up being the solution.

 As for my chosen `animation-range` values?
 That was the result of much experimentation, playing with different combinations.
 I'm still getting the hang of it, but the [Ranges and Progress Animation Visualizer Tool](https://scroll-driven-animations.style/tools/view-timeline/ranges/) proved to be a crucial guide on my journey.